ubc-mech2/ubc-webwork-workshops/WeBWorK-workshop-exercises/WeBWorK workshop - GitHub exercise 1b.md

 (You can create bullets by using a dash and space at the start of a line: "- ").

 5. Propose your new file at the bottom of the edit page (this should create a branch for your change automatically).
 You can keep the auto-generated title or change it, and you can add a description.
 If you have a colleague here, tag them in the description.
 If you know who looks after your WeBWorK instance (and know their GitHub handle), you should tag them.
-You can also tag @adentremont and @jverrett.
+You can also tag _@adentremont_ and _@jverrett_.

 6. Create a pull request to have your branch merged with the OPL.
 (This will not likely happen until after the workshop!)
 See exercise 1 for details.